tubiana/TTClust/README.md

   - Pillow>=4.3.0 (FOR GUI)
   - psutil>=5.4.2 (FOR GUI)
   - gooey (FOR GUI)

+### installation
+No installation is needed, only dependancies.
+To install dependancies you have 2 ways:

+ - Using pip (and use python environment system)
+ `sudo pip install -r requirements.txt`

+ - using conda (and use a virtual conda environment, leaving your python installation untouched)
+`conda env create -f environment.yml`

-You will find a file **requirements.txt**.
-You can install all requiered package with this PIP command:  `sudo pip install -r requirements.txt` Note : sometimes mdtraj fails to install.
-Please install mannualy cython before in this case `sudo pip install cython` then `sudo pip install -r requirements.txt`
+**Note** : sometimes mdtraj is hard to install.
+If you use PIP, please install manually cython before in this case `sudo pip install cython` then `sudo pip install -r requirements.txt`.
+If you have still issues in installing mdtraj, you can install it with conda with `conda install mdtraj`

 #### For CentOS user
-If you have issues with pip, i suggest you to install ANACONDA and restart yout terminal aftewards.
+If you have issues with pip, I suggest you install ANACONDA and restart your terminal afterwards.
 Then, you need to install wxPython with conda `conda install wxPython`.
 Finally, you can use the PIP commmand: `sudo pip install -r requirements.txt`

+#### For Windows user
+If you have issues with pip installing mdtraj (Microsoft Visual C++ Build Tools missing), I also suggest you install ANACONDA and restart yout terminal afterwards.
+Then, you can mdtraj with conda `conda install mdtraj`.
+Finally, you can use the PIP commmand: `sudo pip install -r requirements.txt`

 #### For Mac user
-If you have issues with pip, try first to add to pip the `--ignore-installed` argument : `sudo pip install --ignore-installed -r requirements.txt`
+If you have issues with pip, first try to add to pip the `--ignore-installed` argument : `sudo pip install --ignore-installed -r requirements.txt`
 If it still doesn't work, it's maybe because of the System Integrity Protection (SIP).
-I suggest you in this case to install ANACONDA or MINICONDA and restart your terminal afterwards.
+I suggest you in this case install ANACONDA or MINICONDA and restart your terminal afterwards.
-Normally, the pip command should work because your default python will be the anaconda (or miniconda) python
+Normally, the pip command should work because your default python will be the anaconda (or miniconda) python.

-To activate autocompletion for the argpase module you have to use this command (only once) `sudo activate-global-python-argcomplete`
+To activate autocompletion for the argpase module, you have to use this command (only once): `sudo activate-global-python-argcomplete`

 #### Atoms selection
 For Selection syntax, use the one from MDTraj (http://mdtraj.org/latest/atom_selection.html).